 - How mature is it and who’s behind it?

 - What kind of features does it have?

 - What architecture, development paradigms, and patterns does it employ?

 - Will I and my colleagues be able to learn this tool with ease?

-- Does is fit well with my project?
+- Does it fit well with my project?

 - What is the developer experience like?

 There’s another thing we need to take into account.
-Strictly speaking, it’s not exactly fair to compare Angular to React, since Angular is a full-blown feature-rich framework, and React just a UI component library.
+Strictly speaking, it’s not exactly fair to compare Angular to React, since Angular is a full-blown, feature-rich framework, while React just a UI component library.
 To even the odds, we’ll talk about React in conjunction with some of the libraries often used with it.

 An important part of being a skilled developer is being able to keep the balance between established, time-proven approaches and evaluating new bleeding-edge tech.
-As a general rule, you should be careful when adopting tools which have not yet matured due to certain risks:
+As a general rule, you should be careful when adopting tools that haven’t yet matured due to certain risks:

-- The tool might be buggy and unstable.
+- The tool may be buggy and unstable.

 - It might be unexpectedly abandoned by the vendor.